ipavlopoulos/ndfu/README.md

 >>> dfu([0.5, 0.0, 0.5])
 1.0
 ```

+The first histogram has one central peak, so it is unimodal.
+The second has two separated peaks with a valley between them, so it represents pole-like disagreement.

 Older examples that import `from ndfu.src import *` or `from src import *` are still supported for compatibility.